-General Market Data RES Target 2020 provided by NREAP The overall goal for BiH includes 40% target share of RES in the gross energy final consumption until 2020.
-In 2017 it was reported that 22.7% of the target had been achieved.
+General Market Data

+RES Target 2020 provided by NREAP

+The overall goal for BiH includes 40% target share of RES in the gross energy final consumption until 2020.

+In 2017 it was reported that 22.7% of the target had been achieved.2

-Source: EUROSTAT and Agency for statistics of Bosnia and Herzegovina
+2 Source: EUROSTAT and Agency for statistics of Bosnia and Herzegovina

+Overall Installed General Capacity including RES (Overall Production)3

+In 2021, the installed capacity of all production facilities in BiH was 4,608.26 MW whereas the overall electricity production was 17,055.44 GWh.

+Installed capacity by technology4

+Pumped Hydro - 420 MW

+Small Hydro - 180.18 MW

+Wind power - 135 MW

+Solar - 56,51MW

-Overall Installed General Capacity including RES (Overall Production) In 2021, the installed capacity of all production facilities in BiH was 4,608.26 MW whereas the overall electricity production was 17,055.44 GWh.
-Installed capacity by technology4 Pumped Hydro - 420 MW Small Hydro - 180.18 MW Wind power - 135 MW Solar - 56,51 MW Biogas - 0.99 MW Biomass - 1.12 MW RES Support Scheme Mandatory Repurchase of Electricity Produced in the RES-Electricity Facility at the Guaranteed Prices In FBiH, a producer which obtains the status of privileged producer is entitled to a mandatory repurchase of electricity produced in the RES-Electricity facility for a period of twelve (12) years.
-The privileged producer concludes a standard model power purchase agreement ( "PPA" ) with the RES Operator.
+Biogas - 0.99 MW

+Biomass - 1.12 MW

+Mandatory Repurchase of Electricity Produced in the RES-Electricity Facility at the Guaranteed Prices

+In FBiH, a producer which obtains the status of privileged producer is entitled to a mandatory repurchase of electricity produced in the RES-Electricity facility for a period of twelve (12) years.
+The privileged producer concludes a standard model power purchase agreement ("PPA") with the RES Operator.

 In RS, the producer which fulfils the requirements for a mandatory repurchase can conclude a PPA with the Elektroprivreda RS acting as the RES operator for a duration of fifteen (15) years.

-RES-Electricity Facilities Eligible for Mandatory Repurchase of the Electricity at the In FBiH the following RES-Electricity facilities are eligible for mandatory repurchase: O hydro power plants ("HPPs") with an installed capacity of up to 10 MW;
+RES-Electricity Facilities Eligible for Mandatory Repurchase of the Electricity at the Guaranteed Prices

+In FBiH the following RES-Electricity facilities are eligible for mandatory repurchase:

-O solar power plants ("PVs") up to and including 1MW of installed capacity;
+- O hydro power plants ("HPPs") with an installed capacity of up to 10 MW; - O WPPs regardless of the installed capacity; - solar power plants ("PVs") up to and including 1MW of installed capacity;

-Source: DERK's Annual Report for 2021
+^{3, 4} Source: DERK's Annual Report for 2021

-- geothermal power plants up to and including 10 MW of installed capacity; - O biomass power plants up to and including 10 MW of installed capacity; - biogas power plants up to and including 1MW of installed capacity; - waste power plants up to and including 5MW of installed capacity; - efficient cogeneration facilities up to and including 5 MW of installed capacity.
+- O geothermal power plants up to and including 10 MW of installed capacity; - O biomass power plants up to and including 10 MW of installed capacity; - O biogas power plants up to and including 1MW of installed capacity; - waste power plants up to and including 5 MW of installed capacity; - efficient cogeneration facilities up to and including 5 MW of installed capacity.